 Just remember, all products that are sold as “organic” or “natural” aren’t risk-free.
 They can contain petrochemicals, synthetic substances, and fragrances for preservation, color, and odor.1 Even organically grown ingredients used in these products may sometimes be toxic or allergenic.2

 Look For These Ingredients In Your Store-Bought Makeup

 Look for these natural ingredients in the cosmetics you buy from the market.
 They substitute harmful chemicals and should be a safe bet if you want less harsh makeup options.
 Mind you, they can be a little more expensive, but the benefits are often worth the little extra you pay.

 - Xanthan Gum: Derived from the fermentation of carbohydrates such as glucose or corn syrup, xanthan gum is used as a binding agent or an emulsifying agent.
 Due to its high viscosity, it keeps ingredients suspended.
-It helps in thickening shampoos, body wash, and liquid soap.3
+It

 - Keratin: This non-toxic structural protein strengthens hair and nails.
 In cosmetics, it acts as a hair and skin conditioning and strengthening agent.
 Keratin in cosmetic products is usually derived from animal hair, horn, wool, and similar tissues of animals.4

 - Hyaluronic Acid: HA helps improve the condition of your skin.
 In anti-aging and wrinkle treatment lotions and creams, it is used as a filler and rejuvenator to restore the elasticity of the skin.
 Soy products, red wine, spices, and pepper are some sources of HA.5